Who are you?

 What is this?

-Orbis Tertius is a periodical of eclectic esoterica, including essays on topics like mindfulness, literature, consciousness, and philosophy; as well as original fiction and discussion.
+Orbis Tertius is a periodical of eclectic esoterica, including essays on topics like mindfulness, literature, consciousness, and philosophy, as well as original fiction and discussion.
 Subscribe to join, and receive Orbis Tertius in your email, or check out some notable posts from the Archives at the bottom of this page.

 Why “Orbis Tertius”?

-At the end of the story, objects from the mythical world Tlön start appearing in the “real world.”
+The organization’s main project is the meticulous fabrication of a fictional planet called Tlön, which unfolds over the course of many generations.
+The reality of Tlön is one of subjective idealism; as a result, objects can be teleported or cloned by merely imagining them.
+At the end of the story, objects from the fabricated world of Tlön start appearing in the real world.
 This blog is sort of like an object from the world of the story that has appeared in our real world.